pigeonposse/backan/docs/guide/builder/index.md

 [![NPM Version](https://img.shields.io/npm/v/@backan/builder?style=for-the-badge&color=yellow)](https://www.npmjs.com/package/@backan/builder)

 ## Build `binaries`

+Package your Node.js project into an executable that can be run even on devices without Node.js installed.

 The construction of the binary allows compilation on `arm` and `x64` architecture.
 > If you compile on an `x64` system it will not create the binaries for `arm`, but if you compile on `arm` it will create the binaries for both architectures.